cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 01.md

-# Lesson 01 - What is data science?
+# What is data science?

 Data science means using data to answer questions!